-AI agents are already part of daily business work.
+AI agent are already part of daily business work.
 Today, companies are using AI agents to:

 The big difference?
 These agents don’t just assist they can also take actions.
 They can move across systems, follow steps, and deliver real results on their own.